namle6/namle6/README.md

 - 👋 Hi, I’m @namle6
-- 👀 I’m interested in web development and embedded software
+- 👀 I’m interested in web engineering and AI
-- 🌱 I’m currently learning front-end
+- 🌱 I’m currently learning full-stack
 - 💞️ I’m looking to collaborate on a side project
 - 📫 How to reach me email: namle.p6@gmail.com

-- ⚡ Fun fact: imo i'm a boring person
+- ⚡ Fun fact: I can eat 10 eggs a time

 <!---
 namle6/namle6 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.